Home

 Step by Step

-organic gardening is ecologically friendly, which means nothing to you unless you understand the "big picture".
+Organic gardening is ecologically friendly, which means nothing to you unless you understand the "big picture".
 Organic gardening is, in fact, the use of sustainable agricultural practices.
 What that means is, you could grow a garden in the same soil over and over, have a perfectly healthy and abundant crop every time, all while doing zero damage to the soil.
+The key is feeding and encouraging a healthy population of beneficial micro-organisms in the soil, and letting THEM do the rest!

 Organic vs. Chemical

-Chemical fertilizers only focus on providing plants with the food they crave.
-Organic fertilizers not only benefit the plant, but also three other levels of life...
+Chemical fertilizers only focus on providing PLANTS with the food they crave.
+Organic fertilizers not only benefit the plant, but also nurture three other levels of life...

 1. large insects (worms, ladybugs)